tanbro/redis_func_cache/README.md

 ![data_structure](images/data_structure.svg)

-The main idea of eviction policy is that the cache keys are stored in a sorted set, and the cache values are stored in a hash map.
-Eviction is performed by removing the lowest-scoring item from the set, and then deleting the corresponding value from the hash map.
+The main idea of eviction policy is that the cache keys are stored in a set, and the cache values are stored in a hash map.
+Eviction is performed by removing the lowest-scoring item from the set, and then deleting the corresponding field and value from the hash map.

 Here is an example showing how the _LRU_ cache's eviction policy works(maximum size is 3):